rubensworks/article-rdf-test-suite/content/introduction.md

 Unfortunately, these steps require a significant implementation effort, which adds an additional burden next to the developer's implementation effort of the specification.
-In order to alleviate this burden, we introduce a tool for JavaScript applications called _RDF Test Suite_ that abstracts these steps in a developer-friendly way.
+In order to alleviate this burden, we introduce a JavaScript tool called _RDF Test Suite_ that abstracts these steps in a developer-friendly way.
 This tool allows developers to focus on the part they are really interested in, i.e., implementing a specification.